OUR SERVICES

 • What has the individual’s health been like over the last 12 months?

-Frequently asked questions about the Pediatric Palliative Care program (Pedi Pals).
+Frequently Asked Questions About Pediatric Palliative Care (Pedi Pals)

 A child must be 18 years old or younger and must live in Massachusetts to receive Pediatric Palliative Care Network services.
 A physician must state that the child has been diagnosed with an illness that could limit normal life expectancy, such as advanced or progressive cancer, major organ failures, HIV, cystic fibrosis, progressive genetic, neurological or metabolic disorders, or severe cerebral palsy.
 There are no income limits or citizenship requirements.